KRAWL | SEO News | October 2022

 Sites that see a change after a spam update should review our spam policies to ensure they are complying with those.
 Sites that violate our policies may rank lower in results or not appear in results at all.
 Making changes may help a site improve if our automated systems learn over a period of months that the site complies with our spam policies.”

-The update shouldn’t cause much interference among our clients.
+The update shouldn’t cause much interference for most brands.
 However, you may want to check Google’s spam policies if you have noticed significant changes in organic traffic or

 rankings in the past week.